fauna/js-sample-app/README.md

     - `ECommerce` is the default database for the project.

-    - The project stores Fauna Schema Language (FSL) files in the `/schema` directory.
+    - The project stores Fauna Schema Language (FSL) files in the `schema` directory.

-1. Log in to Fauna using the Fauna CLI:
+2. Log in to Fauna using the Fauna CLI:

     ```sh
     fauna cloud-login